pavoni/pyloopenergy/README.md

 This provides a python API to [Loop Energy](https://www.your-loop.com) who provide electricity and monitors.

-It uses their service to provide readings that are updated every 10 seconds for electrricity, and the gas every 15 minutes.
+It uses their service to provide readings that are updated every 10 seconds for electricity, and the gas every 15 minutes.

 To use the service you need the the client serial number and secret keys for your devices.